adityam/context-blog/content/post/tex-programming.md

 There was an interesting thread on the ConTeXt [mailing list][thread], which I am summarizing in this post.
-To make the post interesting, I changed the problem slighty.
+To make the post interesting, I changed the problem slightly.
 So, the solutions posted here were not part of the thread, but are in the same spirit.

 Suppose you want to typeset (in ConTeXt) all possible sum of roll of two die.
 Something like this: